openmv/openmv-projects/donkey-car/README.md

 **Sub-Total $47.69** - You may have some of the above parts lying around (like the Mini USB cable).

-In addition to all of the above I **heavily** recommend that your purchase a wide angle lens for your OpenMV Cam.
+In addition to all of the above I **strongly** recommend that your purchase a wide angle lens for your OpenMV Cam.
 With the wide angle lens it's much easier for your self-driving car to make tight turns and not loose sight of the road ahead.
 Without it you *will* have to reduce your maximum speed in-order to make tight turns.

 Part Description | Part Link | Part Count | Part Cost
 ---------------- | --------- | ---------- | ---------